-This procedure doesn't apply to a Microsoft Office PivotTable Component, Spreadsheet Component, or Chart Component.
-These features can be sorted independently from the rest of the data on the data access page, and may also support additional sorting capabilities.
+Note This procedure doesn't apply to a Microsoft Office PivotTable Component, Spreadsheet Component, or Chart Component.
+These features can be filtered independently from the rest of the data on the data access page, and may also support additional filtering capabilities.
 To display help for a PivotTable list, spreadsheet, or chart, click Help on its toolbar.